-The TOE is an MRTD IC where application software is masked in ROM and that can be assembled in a variety of form factors.
+The TOE is an MRTD IC where application software is loaded to FLASH, and the TOE can be assembled in a variety of form factors.
 The main form factor is the electronic passport, a paper book passport embedding a contactless module.